hellenike/textbook/docs/practice/module2/practice/adjective-position/index.md

-*This practice is for use with section 5.9, "Adjecitves"*
+*This practice is for use with section 5.9, "Adjectives"*

 ### Adjective position